 Simplicity and concision is the name of the game here.
-What you don’t want to do is overcrowd your portfolio with long excerpts or excessive images.
-Most of the time, a simple hyperlinked headline will be enough to intrigue clients and encourage them to click through.
+Do include a header image (if available) and a tagline to describe the work for the client.
+However, you don’t want to overcrowd your portfolio with long excerpts or excessive images.
+The clients are here to view your work, they’re already eager to click through to your samples!

 If you’re designing your own website, choose a simple theme and color scheme to avoid straining the eye.
-You also want to minimize the amount of scrolling or clicking (e.g. to the next page on of your list of articles) so as to keep viewers from losing interest.
+You also want to minimize the amount of scrolling or clicking (e.g. to the next page on your list of articles) so as to keep viewers from feeling fatigued.

 Save space for a little bio